unlock-protocol/docs/docs/basics/new-to-web3/what-is-a-smart-contract.md

 **Speed, efficiency and accuracy**

-Smart contracts eliminate the need to manually process each transaction.
-Once a condition is met, the contract is executed immediately.
-This speeds up the execution process, which not only helps save time but also results in quicker decision making.
-Also, since there’s no manual process, it improves the accuracy as well.
+Once a condition is met, a smart contract transaction is executed immediately.
+This speeds up the execution process, which saves time and speeds decision making.
+Also, since there’s never any manual processes, it improves consistency as well.

 **Trust, Security and Privacy**

-Since smart contracts are stored on blockchains, they inherit their security mechanisms.
-Since there is no way to delete or alter information in smart contracts once it’s finalized, it fosters a higher level of trust between the concerned parties.
+As smart contracts are stored on blockchains, they inherit their security mechanisms.
+Since there is no way to delete or alter information from smart contracts transactions once finalized, it fosters transparency between the concerned parties.

 Also, smart contracts offer a high level of data integrity.
 This offers protection from the threat of after-the-fact data manipulation.
 Since each record is connected to the previous and subsequent records on a distributed ledger, hackers would have to alter the entire chain to change a single record, which makes it nearly impossible to hack in this manner.
 Moreover, all documents kept on the blockchain are duplicated many times across a peer-to-peer network.

 **Transparency & Clear Communication**

-With smart contracts, you need to be specific and detailed while establishing terms and conditions.
-This leaves little room for misinterpretation at a later stage.
-Thus, helping you forge an agreement based on a clear and direct communication.All relevant parties have complete visibility and access to the terms and conditions of the smart contract.
-Furthermore, there is also transparency and easy access to all records at all times as it is stored on a distributed ledger, which helps to further encourage confidence between all.
+Smart contract creators need to be specific and detailed while establishing terms and conditions.
+All relevant parties have complete visibility and access to the code enshrined in the smart contract.
+Furthermore, there is also transparency and easy access to all transactions at all times, as they are stored on a distributed ledger.

 **Savings**

 Smart contracts remove the need for intermediaries to handle transactions.
-Without the need to involve any third-party, middlemen or intermediary, individuals and business organizations would be able to significantly reduce operational and transactional costs.
-Thus, saving a lot of money in return.
+Without the need to involve any third-party, middlemen or intermediary, individuals and business organizations have the opportunity to reduce operational and transactional costs.

 ---